AssertJ Swing uses an AWT Robot to generate user input. The AWT Robot is

 it and then will process the next key code.
 Key codes are integers specified in

-similar to typing asdf
+similar to typing asdf on that text field.

 // import static java.awt.event.KeyEvent.*;